Laws, Regulations and Annotations

 42886.
 Payment due date; penalty.
 The fees remitted pursuant to Section 42885 are due and payable quarterly on or before the 15th day of the month following each calendar quarter.

 42886.1.
-Payment due date; yearly period. (a) The State Board of Equalization if it deems it necessary in order to ensure payment to or facilitate the collection by the state of the amount of fees, may require returns and payment of the amount of fees for a yearly period.
+Payment due date; yearly period. (a) The California Department of Tax and Fee Administration if it deems it necessary in order to ensure payment to or facilitate the collection by the state of the amount of fees, may require returns and payment of the amount of fees for a yearly period.

-(b) On or before the 15th day of the month following each designated yearly period, a return for the preceding designated yearly period shall be filed with the State Board of Equalization in the form as the State Board of Equalization may prescribe.
+(b) On or before the 15th day of the month following each designated yearly period, a return for the preceding designated yearly period shall be filed with the California Department of Tax and Fee Administration in the form as the California Department of Tax and Fee Administration may prescribe.

 42887.
 Limitations; deficiency determination; failure to file return.
 Except in the case of fraud, intent to evade this chapter or rules and regulations adopted to implement this chapter, or failure to file a return, the notice of a deficiency determination shall be mailed within three years after the amount that is proposed to be determined was due or within three years after the return is filed, whichever period expires later.
 In the case of failure to file a return, the notice of determination shall be mailed within eight years after the amount that is proposed to be determined was due.